-06 Mar What is the difference between a wedding planner and a venue co-ordinator?
+06 Mar The difference between a wedding planner and a venue co-ordinator

-What is the difference between a wedding planner and a venue co-ordinator?
+The difference between a wedding planner and a venue co-ordinator.

 That is a good question and one I really feel the need to answer today, having read on one venues website